D1vyansh/DEMOPROJECT/README.md

-# 🔐 Secrets CLI Manager
+# 🔐 Secrets CLI Manager Project

 This project is a Secrets Management application that allows users to log in via GitHub OAuth, manage secrets securely per organization, and access those secrets through a CLI tool.
 A CLI tool to securely authenticate users via GitHub OAuth and manage secrets associated with an organization.